-I.7.4.
+I.7.5.
 Criteria of variable remuneration

 At Banking Group level, the maximum amount available for performance-based remuneration in a given year is determined by OTP Bank Plc.'s Supervisory Board.
 OTP Bank Plc. uses the combined method when determining the amount of the performance-based remuneration (variable remuneration), with the proviso that the maximum amount available for performance-based remuneration is determined in line with the Banking Group's capital position and its expected financial performance.
 As mentioned above, the Supervisory Board may decide to establish an extraordinary bonus pool in case of an extraordinary business performance in the previous business year.
-In the case of an exceptional individual performance, the executive or the employee may also receive a payment within the general bonus pool in excess of the performance-based remuneration ratio established for the general bonus pool, but not in excess of the performance-based remuneration ratio determined for the case of the joint establishment of the general and extraordinary bonus pools, provided that such payment is covered by the general bonus pool.
+In the case of an exceptional individual performance, the executive or the employee may also receive a payment within the general bonus pool in excess of the performance-based remuneration ratio determined for the case of the joint establishment of the general and extraordinary bonus pools, provided that such payment is covered by the general bonus pool.